dariuszlee/smoothoperator_plushy/README.md

 # Welcome to Plushy Manufacturing API

 Hi, thanks for taking a look at this project.
-Lets make this easy so you can get back to your important stuff.

 ## Quick Start
 1. `mvn clean test spring-boot:run`